 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Denver air is currently 1 times above WHO exposure recommendation
+PM2.5 concentration in Denver is currently 1.2 times the WHO annual air quality guideline value

 Good 29 US AQI

 |Wednesday, Oct 5|

 Good 24 US AQI